We have a new animal friend—a bearded dragon! Stop by to meet her and help us choose her name.

 Your participation in these events not only nurtures your own creative potential but also supports our mission to provide equitable access to art and science programs for youth and families across Oakland and the greater East Bay Area.
 Learn more about us.

-Second Saturdays at the Lab
+About Saturdays at the Lab

 Saturdays at the Lab is a unique series of weekend art workshops connecting professional artists with our local community.
 Designed to foster creativity and collaboration, these hands-on sessions welcome participants of all skill levels to explore new techniques, exchange ideas, and experience the transformative power of art.